"one who lives near the wells or springs"

 The name Wells has 1 syllable and is pronounced w-EHLZ, making it easy to pronounce and remember.

-Common nicknames for Wells include Wel, Wey, and Welie.
+Common nicknames for Wells include Wel, Wey, Weie, and Welkins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.

 Alternative spellings of Wells include Weller, Wellington, Welles .
 Each spelling variation gives the name a slightly different character while preserving its sound and meaning.